Strawberry Mansion Bridge

 The Strawberry Mansion Bridge is a steel arch truss bridge across the Schuylkill River in Fairmount Park in Philadelphia, Pennsylvania.

 It was built in 1896–1897 by the Phoenix Iron Company in Phoenixville, Pennsylvania, under private ownership by the Fairmount Park Transportation Company, which operated trolleys over the bridge, with pedestrian and carriage lanes on the north side.
 Trolley service was discontinued in 1946.

 The Philadelphia Historical Commission designated the bridge as a historic structure on September 7, 1978.

 From 1991 to 1995, the bridge was closed to vehicular and pedestrian traffic while it was restored to its historical appearance.
-As of 2010, the bridge remains in use, carrying vehicular and pedestrian traffic.
+As of 2024, the bridge remains in use, carrying vehicular and pedestrian traffic.

-The Strawberry Mansion Bridge was featured in "Always Sunny in Philadelphia" S9 E12.
-During "Mac Day", the gang makes a Project Badass tape, featuring Mac (Ronald MacDonald) and Mac's cousin, Country Mac, jumping off the bridge into the water.
+The bridge was featured in season 9, episode 5 of the American sitcom It's Always Sunny in Philadelphia, titled "Mac Day."